 A person may take out a $375 dollar loan‚ but take five months paying it back‚ resulting in $520 in finance charges.
 What is supposed to be a strategic‚ short-term financial tool ends up snowballing into a long-term debt burden.

-As we recently reported in our Los Angeles Bankruptcy Lawyer‚ California legislators shot down a bill that would have barred borrowers from taking out more than four payday loans in a year.
+As we recently reported in our Woodland Hills Bankruptcy Lawyer‚ California legislators shot down a bill that would have barred borrowers from taking out more than four payday loans in a year.
 The measure would have also required borrowers to be more thoroughly vetted‚ the idea being that those who couldn’t truly afford payday loans wouldn’t become ensnared in an ugly debt cycle.

 As it didn’t pass‚ these predatory loans are still widely available‚ with companies often actively targeting those who can least afford it.